ERA-2022/PerSeO/README.md

 The process has ended,  verify that the draw graphic is in 'figures' folder in the entered ID folder Press intro to continue...
 ```
-The graphics drawed will save in the figures folder between the ID folder previously request.
+The graphics drawn will be saved in the figures folder between the previously requested ID folder.
-#### Draw one complete iterations
+#### Draw one complete iteration
-As in the previously option, this will request a previously simulated ID followed by the number of iteration to draw and the label of *x* axis (not apply to the gain phi graphics).
-Next, while the software  draw the graphics, in the screen will show the name of drawed files and the process will finish with a notification in the screen.
+As in the previous option, this will request a previously simulated ID followed by the number of iterations to draw and the label of the x-axis (not applicable to the gain phi graphics).
+Next, while the software draws the graphics, the screen will show the drawn files' names, and the process will finish with a notification on the screen.

 ```
 -----\Graphics tools